-The executive classrooms used for the PhD in Finance programme in London, Nice, and Singapore allow multimedia communication over the Internet and on-demand broadcasting of class sessions.
+The executive classrooms used for the PhD in Finance programme in London and Nice allow multimedia communication over the Internet and on-demand broadcasting of class sessions.
 PhD in Finance candidates can replay courses, seminars, and workshops attended physically, and access the multimedia recordings of past courses, seminars, workshops, and presentations.

 The School’s e-learning platform allows participants to view programme information and announcements, access course material and audio-video recordings of class sessions synchronised with supporting slides, communicate with faculty and peers, and set up workgroups.